 The couple were married in April 2001 in New York, at a venue called the Manhattan Penthouse on Fifth Avenue.
 Their British friends and family stayed in the glamorous hotels surrounding Union Square.

-"We wanted to give our friends and family who were coming in -- especially from London, but also from where I grew up, near Boston -- a real New York experience, so we chose a place on the top floor, windows on all sides," says Honour.
+"We wanted to give our friends and family who were coming in -- especially from London, but also from where I grew up, near Boston -- a real New York experience, so we chose a place on the top floor, windows on all sides," says Dina.

 Guests admired views of the Empire State Building as they toasted the couple's future.

-"There are all sorts of stories of where people ended up," says Steggall.
+"There are all sorts of stories of where people ended up," says Richard.
 "My father was last seen in a limousine -- I'm not sure if this is real, but it's become real -- standing up out of the sunroof, pointing up town, as the limo went up Broadway.
 I think it's probably an urban myth, but it's become part of our family legend."